top of page

 Professor Loredano Pollegioni has been elected Treasurer of the International Union of Biochemistry and Molecular Biology.

-LP election IUBMB_edited_edited.jpg
+LP election IUBMB (1)

-LP election IUBMB_edited_edited.jpg
+LP election IUBMB (2)

 Antibody-drug conjugates, also named “armed antibodies”, can direct drugs to specific tissues.
 Here an evolved version of the ROS-generating enzyme D-amino acid oxidase was delivered to tumors by generating a chimeric protein with the F8 antibody against EDA of fibronectin, a protein abundantly expressed in the subendothelial extracellular matrix of tumor vessels.
 The recombinant chimeric protein produced in E. coli cells generates a strong cytotoxicity to tumor cells following the supplementation of the pro-drug D-alanine, especially when an inhibitor of the antioxidant systems is used.